varmd/wayward/README.md

 Use `export WAYWARD_PANEL_MONITOR=n` to specify monitor number where the global panel will be placed.
 Needs to be placed before the call to weston.

 ## Changelog

+0.9   - Add keyboard shortcuts for volume and shutdown.

 0.8.3 - Add initial multi-monitor support